 I would have to say Oia, Santorini, but honestly, Greece has awesome sunsets it’s hard to just pick one.
 I love the sunsets over the Old Fortress in Corfu – there is beauty everywhere you look in Greece.

 Your best swim in Greece?

 All the beaches are unbelievable on the Islands.
 Hard to pick one as the waters are crystal clear.
-Paradise Beach in Mykonos, Paleokastritsa beach in Corfu, Lalaria Beach in Skiathos, these were quite memorable.
+Paradise Beach in Mykonos, Paleokastritsa Beach in Corfu, Lalaria Beach in Skiathos, were quite memorable.
 But I can’t forget my swim at Simos Beach on Elafonisso- it is one of the clearest, sandy beaches I have been to and truly unforgettable.
-It was also the last beach I had been to with my father (before he passed away) so it’s memorable and the best swim because of him.
+It was also the last beach I had been to with my father (before he passed away) so it was memorable and the best swim because of him.